Mctran1724/AnomalousCongress/README.md

     - This can be heavily expanded upon with different congressmen/women and trading ideas.
 - 3:
     - Creating an index to mimic those trades and then test on composer.trade

+Current:
+    fetch.py to grab data from congressstockwatcher is obsolete.
+Need a new source somewhere.
+They have data from 2012 to 2023.